-The Samsung Galaxy S8 is already a blazing fast smartphone, but there is nothing time doesn’t wear down.
-Even the best devices start showing a little performance deterioration after months of usage.
-We can assure you it’s not just tech gremlins messing with your phone, and you can do some things to keep the phone running smoothly in the long run.
+The Samsung Galaxy S8 is still a pretty fast phone, but it’s getting older, and some of you may see performance degrading.
+Even the best devices start showing a little performance deterioration after years of usage.
+It’s not just tech gremlins messing with your phone, and you can do some things to keep the phone running smoothly in the long run.
 We’re going to show you some of the best ways to keep your Samsung Galaxy S8 as fast as it should be running.

-Speed improvement tips
+Speed improvement tips:

-Change the performance mode
+1. Change the Samsung Galaxy S8 performance mode

 Some people want more battery life, some want better media consumption… and others want all the speed they can get.

-Now, keep in mind that this will make the phone more resource intensive.
+Now, keep in mind that this will make the phone more resource-intensive.
 This means there are higher chances of things like over-heating and short battery life.

-Lower the resolution
+2. Lower the Samsung Galaxy S8 resolution

 Your Samsung Galaxy S8 display has 4,262,400 pixels (2960×1440), which can be pretty taxing on the processor and GPU.
 Lower resolutions can keep your device running much smoother.
 Thankfully, this handset has an option for decreasing the definition all the way down to 720p.